Lennox Honychurch

 He led the design and development of the Dominica Museum in Roseau, located adjacent to the Old Market Plaza and near the Roseau Cruise Ship Berth.
 His museology expertise extended regionally to Betty’s Hope in Antigua, Fort Frederick in Grenada, and advisory roles in heritage policy.

-These efforts reflect his mission to turn historical education into a tangible, immersive experience.
+These efforts reflect his mission to transform historical education into a tangible and immersive experience.

 Politics and National Development